cornman00/coronavirus/README.md

-A website that shows current covid19 cases over the states in the US with graphs and a table. <br/>
+A website that shows current COVID-19 cases across the states in the US with graphs and a table. <br/>
 Stack: React, Express, MongoDB Atlas, Node.js, Bootstrap <br/>
 Used Library: Recharts.js <br/>
 It's deployed with Heroku. <br/>